broadinstitute/catch/README.md

 Each `dataset` can be a path to a FASTA file.
 If you [downloaded](#downloading-viral-sequence-data) viral sequence data, it can also simply be a label for one of [350+ viral datasets](./catch/datasets/README.md) (e.g., `hiv1` or `zika`) distributed as part of this package.
 Each of these datasets includes all available whole genomes (genome neighbors) in [NCBI's viral genome data](https://www.ncbi.nlm.nih.gov/genome/viruses/) that have human as a host, for one or more species, as of Sep.
 2017.

-Below are some commonly used arguments to `design.py`:
+Below is a summary of some useful arguments to `design.py`:

 * `-pl PROBE_LENGTH`/`-ps PROBE_STRIDE`: Design probes to be PROBE_LENGTH nt long, and generate candidate probes using a stride of PROBE_STRIDE nt.
 (Default: 100 and 50.)